-To account for expected heterogeneity among our sites in the effects of moralizing gods on OUTGROUP allocations, we pre-registered a hypothesis that the ratings of moralizing gods at Christian sites would mitigate religious parochialism due to this religion's emphasis on impartiality and tendency to use resource allocations to strangers as one of its proselytization strategies [12,40].
+To account for expected heterogeneity among our sites in the effects of moralizing gods on OUTGROUP allocations, we pre-registered a hypothesis that the ratings of moralizing gods at Christian sites would mitigate religious parochialism due to this religion's emphasis on impartiality and tendency to use resource allocations to strangers as one of its proselytization strategies [12,39].
 Using site as a random intercept in the binomial (RAGs) and negative binomial (DGs) multi-level models, we interacted a binary variable 'Christian/non-Christian site' with the moralizing gods' punishment-monitoring variable.
-The Christian sites in our sample were Cachoeira, Coastal Tanna, Huatasani, Kananga, Marajó, Samburu, Sursurunga, Turkana, and Yasawa; and the non-Christian sits were Hadza, Inland Tanna, Lovu, Mauritius, Mysore, and Tyva Republic.
+The Christian sites in our sample were Cachoeira, Coastal Tanna, Huatasani, Kananga, Marajó, Samburu, Sursurunga, Turkana, and Yasawa; and the non-Christian site were Hadza, Inland Tanna, Lovu, Mauritius, Mysore, and Tyva Republic.

-We observed different effects for the Self vs. Outgroup and Distant vs. Outgroup games: in the former games, participants rating moralizing gods as punitive and omniscient exhibited similar positive trends in allocations to Outgroups at both Christian and non-Christian sites.
-On the contrary, the results of the Distant vs. Outgroup RAG and DG indicated that while participants committed to the Christian God approached equitable allocations between DISTANT and Outgroup, participants committed to moralizing gods at non-Christian sites tended to prefer DISTANT co-religionists (see Tab.
+We observed different effects for the SELF vs. OUTGROUP and DISTANT vs. OUTGROUP games: in the former games, participants rating moralizing gods as punitive and omniscient exhibited similar positive trends in allocations to OUTGROUPs at both Christian and non-Christian sites.
+On the contrary, the results of the DISTANT vs. OUTGROUP RAG and DG indicated that while participants committed to the Christian God approached equitable allocations between DISTANT and OUTGROUP, participants committed to moralizing gods at non-Christian sites tended to prefer DISTANT co-religionists (see Tab.
 S23).
-Specifically, punishment-monitoring had negative effects on Outgroup allocations at non-Christian sites because non-committed participants were impartial about DISTANT co-religionists and Outgroups but participants committed to moralizing gods preferred DISTANT co-religionists (corresponding to our prediction #2C).
+Specifically, punishment-monitoring had negative effects on OUTGROUP allocations at non-Christian sites because non-committed to moralizing gods preferred DISTANT co-religionists (corresponding to our prediction #2C).
 At Christian sites, on the other hand, we observed a tendency for an equitable split across the full spectrum of the moralizing gods' score in the DG, and a positive slope achieving an equitable split for the most committed participants in the RAG (corresponding to our hypothesis).
 See Fig. S9 for differences in slopes between Christian and non-Christian sites.